Competition details

 2. Information on how to enter as published on the Competition website (www.naturephotographeroftheyear.com.au/) forms part of these rules.
 Entry into the Competition is deemed acceptance of these rules.

-3. Entry into the Competition is open to all persons except staff and immediate families of: the Organiser; AG; Sponsors and people involved in the administration or judging of the Competition.
+3. Entry into the Competition is open to all persons except staff and immediate families of: the Organiser; AG; Sponsors and people involved in the administration of the Competition.

 For Entries in the Junior section, the Entrant must be under 18 years of age as at the close of Entries for the Competition; Entrant must declare on the Competition’s online entry form that they have their parent’s or guardian’s consent to enter the Competition.
 For clarity, all Entries into the Junior Photography section must also comply with the criteria applicable to one of the other Competition sections.